mouryaankit2001/media-upload/DEPLOYMENT.md

 1. Update the frontend API URL to point to your backend
 2. Update the CORS settings in your backend to allow requests from your frontend

-## Monitoring

-For interview purposes, you can demonstrate:

-1. CloudWatch for logs and monitoring
-2. AWS S3 console to view uploaded media files
-3. MongoDB Atlas dashboard to show the database

-## Bonus: Simple CI/CD

-For a more impressive demo:
-1. Set up GitHub Actions to automatically build and deploy your code
-2. Configure AWS Amplify to automatically deploy on commits to main branch